Rehabilitation planning meetings

 These risks only apply to the first-ever formulation.
 The team can quickly review and revise an existing formulation within a planning meeting but must do so at the beginning of the meeting.

 For first-ever meetings, two solutions are possible.
-For most complex but not very difficult cases, a single session with an explicit agenda to cover formulation and planning, with a short break, would seem most appropriate.
-When a problem is more complex, a separate initial formulation meeting would seem justified.
+For most complex but not very difficult cases, a single session with an explicit agenda to cover formulation and planning, with a short break, is most appropriate.
+A separate initial formulation meeting is justified when a problem is more complex.

 Who should be present?